coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 Error messages:

-.. exn:: @qualid not a defined object
+.. exn:: @qualid not a defined object.

-.. exn:: Universe instance should have length :n:`num`.
+.. exn:: Universe instance should have length @num.

 .. exn:: This object does not support universe names.